joseph-a-levine/authoring/_older/march_2023.md

 Out of some masochistic curiosity, I pasted a recent [econometrics problem set](https://jablevine.com/papers/metrics_ht_ps5.pdf) into ChatGPT.
 It would have scored perfectly on all sub-parts of Question 1, and gotten partial credit on most of Question 2.
 Even when the LLM gets caught on some tangent — on Question 2a, ChatGPT completely mixes up the sample and the population quantities — it is able to provide insight into the structure of the problem.
 All of the results from 2a were useless, but the model "understood" the setting thoroughly enough to answer 2b,c,d correctly.{% sidenote "2edansr-id" "Neither ChatGPT nor Joseph Levine had any chance on 2e.
 We both find algebra irritating and deceivingly complex." %}

 The existential dread from seeing an LLM do well enough to pass a PhD-level econometrics course was... underwhelming.
 I should be feeling a lot more *something* than I am.
 Most of my friends would advocate for "fear" or at least "apprehension."
-I'm also confused by the shallowness of my curiosity about how the heck this works.
+I'm also confused by the shallowness of my curiosity about how the heck this works.{% sidenote "curikasy-id" "Not that shallow, really.
+More coming on this soon (i.e., after exams)." %}

+I don't have any opinions worth reading about Sydney not borrowed from [Zvi](https://thezvi.substack.com/p/ai-1-sydney-and-bing).
+I have found [PoE](https://poe.com/) much more useful than ChatGPT for getting into the weeds of economic theory; PoE lies to me less and cites its sources better.
+But only being available for iPhone is a dealbreaker for the moment.
+ChatGPT remains my go-to.

 ## Contents